juseonghan/mp_proj2/README.md

 ## Setting up Dependencies and Running Code
 We used Python 3.6 and conda environment for this project.
-Please create a conda environment with
+To run our code and install the dependencies, please run

 ```
-conda create --name env_name --file requirements.txt python=3.6
+conda create --name env_name python=3.6
+chmod +x dependencies.sh
+./dependencies.sh
 ```

-to install the dependencies.
-To run our project, go into the src directory and run
+Afterwards, to run our project, go into the src directory and run

 ```
 python main.py --data castle --points 800